robocomp/robocomp/README.md

     sudo apt-get install yakuake qt4-designer

-Note: This project uses python2, so make sure that you set python2 as deafult if you also have python3 installed on your system.
+Note: RoboComp uses python2 for now, so make sure that you set python2 as your deafult choide if you also have python3 installed on your system.
 You can do so by adding this line into your ~/.bashrc file and then save it:

     alias python = python2

 ## Installation itself